mdibl/data_downloads/README.md

 ## What It Does

 For each database source,the automation creates a root directory that is the name of the database in the path set in the main Configuration (EXTERNAL_DATA_BASE).
-The organization of files under these root directories will depend on the way a given data source published its data.
+The organization of files under these root directories will depend on the way a given data source publishes its data.

 ### Release-Centric Data Sources
  Under data source root directory, you will find: